Harman Phoenix 200 vs. Ilford Ilfocolor 400

 Today, the Swiss Ilford Imaging makes money in a variety of ways, none of which is film production.
 The brand still focuses on photographic and graphic products, but most or all of them are made by a third party.
 Film photographers may’ve come across the Swiss Ilford while checking out their plastic cameras.

-As you may’ve already understood, the Swiss Ilford Imaging also licenses the “Ilford” brand name to Harman — but the use is limited to black and white photographic film products.
+As you may’ve already understood, the Swiss Ilford Imaging also licenses the “Ilford” brand name to Harman — but the use is limited to black-and-white photographic film products.
 This is why Harman could not sell their new colour film as Ilford Phoenix 200.

 Though Harman makes their Phoenix film in-house, the Swiss Ilford Imaging is repackaging another manufacturer’s emulsion, most likely ORWO.
 More on that below.